-If you can't find a local farmer to buy grass fed and pastured meat from, you're in luck.
-Because in this modern age, there are several options to order pastured meat online and have it delivered to your door.
+If you can't find a local farmer to buy grass fed and pastured meat from (or you don't have the freezer space for half a cow), you're in luck.
+Because there are several options for meat box delivery.

 What is Crowd Cow?

 Crowd Cow is a Seattle based business that partners with ethical farms and ranches in an online meat marketplace.
 They ship high quality meat and seafood throughout the U.S (except Alaska and Hawaii).